Eliminating 14(c) & Subminimum Wage

 - The movement of individuals into non-work day habilitation facilities, instead of into community employment, is not an acceptable outcome of the phase out of sub-minimum wage.

-- A key focus of efforts to phase out sub-minimum must be ending the use of sub-minimum wage for students entering the word of work, including: a) elimination of the use of 14(c) certificates for students currently in school; b) elimination of placements in jobs using 14(c) certificates as a post-secondary outcome.
+- A key focus of efforts to phase out sub-minimum must be ending the use of sub-minimum wage for students entering the world of work, including: a) elimination of the use of 14(c) certificates for students currently in school; b) elimination of placements in jobs using 14(c) certificates as a post-secondary outcome.

 As a member of the Consortium for Citizens with Disabilities and the Coalition to Advance Competitive Integrated Employment (CIE), APSE released a letter of support for the Transformation to Competitive Employment Act, which was introduced in Congress on January 30, 2019.
 This is an infrastructure investment bill, which would provide funding and technical assistance to states to develop new service delivery models that support CIE (as defined in the Workforce Innovation and Opportunity Act, WIOA).